OpenHarmony

-The operating system is oriented towards the Internet of things (IoT) and embedded devices market with a diverse range of device support, including smartphones, tablets, smart TVs, smart watches, personal computers and other smart devices.

 History

-The first version of OpenHarmony was launched by the OpenAtom Foundation on September 10, 2020, after receiving a donation of the open-source code from Huawei.
+The first version of OpenHarmony was launched by the OpenAtom Foundation on September 10, 2020, after receiving a donation of the open-source code from Huawei with internal development of the open source project going back as far as 2015 with Project 543 as its codename within the company.

 In December 2020, the OpenAtom Foundation and Runhe Software officially launched OpenHarmony open source project with seven units including Huawei and Software Institute of the Chinese Academy of Sciences.

 The OpenHarmony 2.0 (Canary version) was launched in June 2021, supporting a variety of smart terminal devices.

 Based on its earlier version, OpenAtom Foundation launched OpenHarmony 3.0 on September 30, 2021, and brought substantial improvements over the past version to optimize the operating system, including supports for file security access (the ability to convert files into URIs and resolve URIs to open files) and support for basic capabilities of relational databases and distributed data management.

 A release of OpenHarmony supporting devices with up to 4 GB RAM was made available in April 2021.

 OpenAtom Foundation added a UniProton kernel, a hardware-based Microkernel real-time operating system, into its repo as part of the Kernel subsystem of the OpenHarmony operating system as an add-on on August 10, 2022.

-On September 15, 2025 OpenAtom Foundation stated on the developer notice board that they have officially migrated the OpenHarmony open source code to Gitcode from original official Gitee platform repo on the maintenance of the platform for better efficiency, DevOps development tooling and speed of the development.
+On September 15, 2025, OpenAtom Foundation stated on the developer notice board that they have officially migrated the OpenHarmony open source code to Gitcode from original official Gitee platform repo on the maintenance of the platform for better efficiency, DevOps development tooling and speed of the development.